ruizguille/repo-flattener/README.md

 ```

 Arguments:
-- Path to the directory you want to flatten (optional, defaults to current directory)
+- Path to the directory you want to flatten (optional, defaults to current directory).
-- `--include-all` flag to include all file extensions except those explicitly excluded
+- `--include-all` flag to include all file extensions except those explicitly excluded.

 ## Global Command Setup